toshi0383/xcconfig-extractor/README.md

 This will create xcconfig files under `Configuration` dir.
 Configurations are removed from `buildSettings` section of pbxproj.

-Currently you have to add xcconfigs to your project manually.
+Generated xcconfigs are added to your project automatically. ✏️
-Make sure you setup each configurations correctly on Xcode.

 ![xcode's general tab](images/xcode-configuration-sample.png)